soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Includes a representation by the sender that the party against which the Excess Claim has been asserted has been provided with a copy of the Claim Letter.

-(mm) Unspecified Driver is a term that is entered on a Rate Card indicating that the Taxicab can be driven by any Licensed Taxicab Driver whose name (or category) has been filed with the Commission by the Owner of that Taxicab.
+(ll) Unspecified Driver is a term that is entered on a Rate Card indicating that the Taxicab can be driven by any Licensed Taxicab Driver whose name (or category) has been filed with the Commission by the Owner of that Taxicab.

-(nn) Wheelchair Passenger.
+(mm) Wheelchair Passenger.
 A Wheelchair Passenger is a Passenger using a wheel- chair.